Kiara Bowers: Career

 In July 2016, Bowers was announced as Fremantle's second marquee signing ahead of the inaugural AFL Women's season.
 However, in August 2016, 5 months before the start of the season, Bowers ruptured her anterior cruciate ligament whilst playing for the Coastal Titans in the West Australian Women's Football League.
 She would not play for Fremantle at all in the first two seasons of the AFLW.

 She made her debut in the four-point win against at Casey Fields in the opening round of the 2019 season.

 She had an outstanding debut season, finishing second behind Erin Phillips in the league's player-voted Most Valuable Player award, sixth in the AFL Women's best and fairest award, winning Fremantle's best and fairest award, and being named in the 2019 AFL Women's All-Australian team.
 In 2020 she played in every game of Fremantle's undefeated season, winning the Best Player award in the first-ever AFL Women's Western Derby and was again named in the All-Australian team.
+She was also named the AFLPA's Most Courageous Player.

 Bowers continued her exceptional form into 2021, sharing the AFL Women's best and fairest award with Collingwood's Brianna Davey, being selected in her third consecutive All-Australian team, as vice-captain, and claiming the AFLW Champion Player of the Year Award.
 Bowers achieved selection in Champion Data's 2021 AFLW All-Star stats team, after leading the league for pressure points, pressure acts, tackles and forced turnovers in the 2021 AFL Women's season.

+Bowers was placed on Fremantle's inactive list for the 2024 season following the announcement of her pregnancy.
+She returned to the field in 2025, starting strong with a perfect 10 coaches' votes in the season-opening win against Port Adelaide.
+She finished the year leading the league in tackles for the home-and-away season, averaging 12 per game.
+Bowers was voted by her peers as the Most Courageous Player for the second time in her career and finished equal seventh in the AFL Women's best and fairest award.
+She finished third in Fremantle's fairest and best award.

+In December 2025, Bowers signed a one-year contract extension through to the end of the 2026 season.

 Personal life

-Bowers is a carpenter who lives with her partner Adele and their son Nate.
+Bowers is a carpenter who lives with her partner Adele and their sons Nate and Luca.